leegengyu/vulnhub-box-walkthrough/mr-robot-1.md

 * Note: The walkthrough [here](https://www.youtube.com/watch?v=1-a-P1Q2AnA&t=322s) on YouTube shows that there is a post on the WordPress site, with the user `elliot`.
 The author of the vulnerable VM is likely to have removed this only post for the latest version.
 * Run `wpscan --url 10.0.2.5 --enumerate u`, a black box WordPress vulnerability scanner, to see if we can obtain any usernames of accounts on the WordPress site:
 ![](/screenshots/mr-robot-1/wpScanUsers.jpg)
-* Interestingly, we have no user results found (*which I am not sure why*).
+* Interestingly, we have no user results found (*which I am not sure why*), as compared to the walkthroughs of some whom I viewed that had 2 users being found - `elliot` and `mich05654`.
 * I guess this is where we have to use the dictionary wordlist that we had found earlier to find a valid username.
-* We will run `hydra -V -L fsocity.dic -p testpassword 10.0.2.5 http-post-form '/wp-login.php:log=^USER^&pwd=^PASS^:Invalid username'`, where hydra is a parallelized login cracker which supports numerous protocols to attack:
+* We will run `hydra -L fsocity.dic -p testpassword 10.0.2.5 http-post-form '/wp-login.php:log=^USER^&pwd=^PASS^:Invalid username'`, where hydra is a parallelized login cracker which supports numerous protocols to attack:
 ![](/screenshots/mr-robot-1/hydraUsername.jpg)
-* An exisiting WordPress username (`Elliot`) was found almost immediately after the cracker started its run, i.e. the username was found near the top of the dictionary list.
+* A WordPress username (`Elliot`) was found almost immediately after the cracker started its run, i.e. the username was found near the top of the dictionary list.
+* I left the tool to run around 15 minutes before suspending it, at which point it returned with 3 positive results where all of them were variations of the word `elliot`.
+They differed only in terms of case-sensitivity.
+* Note: Usernames for WordPress sites are **case-insensitive**, i.e. logging in as user `Elliot` is considered the same as logging in as user `elliot`.
+* Note: The wordlist is a huge file, and since we have already got one positive username result so far, we will first work on seeing what kind of permissions user `elliot` is granted and suspend `hydra` for now.

 Explanation of how the `hydra` command works:
-* `-V`: show login (username) and password for each attempt (can be omitted, will display only the valid username once found; however, if you want to see that hydra is doing its work, include this parameter).
-* `-p testpassword`: we are not trying to crack passwords of a known user here so instead of testpassword, you can insert any random string as the password.
+* `-p testpassword`: we are not trying to crack passwords of a known user here - so instead of testpassword, you can insert any random string as the password.
+* (optional) `-V`: show login (username) and password for each attempt - if you want to see hydra doing its work, include this perimeter (else, will display only valid results once found).
 * In the parameters after specifying the protocol (`http-post-form`) to use, we insert 3 more parameters: the link to the login site, where the username and password which hydra will test will go, and how to determine the success/failure of each attempt.
 * To find out where the login credentials will go, we have to open the page source of the login form and take the `name` attribute values for the username and password input fields respectively:
 ![](/screenshots/mr-robot-1/loginFormPageSource.jpg)
 * Next, we need to find a string that distinguishes between a success/failure case.
 In this case, `Invalid username` is what hydra will see in most of its attempts, and it will flag those outcomes with this particular substring in its results as failed cases.
 * Note: We cannot use the string `Error` to distinguish because even if we get a valid username, the page will still flag it as a negative result because the result page will still contain an error message, since the password is incorrect.
 Thus, we will only get negatives from the hydra scan.
-* Having found an existing username `Elliot` for the WordPress site, our next step is to brute-force the password for that account.
+* Having found an existing username `elliot` for the WordPress site, our next step is to brute-force the password for that account.
-* Note: The username is **case-insensitive** in our case, i.e. you can login as user `elliot` as well, which is considered the same as `Elliot`.

 # Brute-force elliot's password using hydra #
-* We will similarly use `hydra` to brute-force the password for user Elliot.
+* We will similarly use `hydra` to brute-force the password for user `elliot`.
 However, before we begin the brute-forcing process, we have to realise that there are 858,160 lines in the dictionary wordlist (run `wc -l fsocity.dic` to find out), which means that hydra will try a total of 858,160 passwords.
 * During the first 1 minute, hydra made around 1,100 attempts on my Kali VM (with the additional parameters of `-t 40 -w 1`: 40 connects in parallel and maximum 1 second wait for responses).
 The worst-case scenario of trying every single line as a password is that it would take around 12 hours to crack the password, which is way too long.
 * Let us examine the dictionary wordlist to see if we are able to reduce the number of attempts that we have to make in the worst-case scenario.
 * There might be duplicates in the wordlist, so we will sort the list first, then remove the duplicates: `cat fsocity.dic | sort | uniq > fsocity2.dic`.
 After doing so, we see that there are now only 11,451 lines within the modified wordlist (fsocity2.dic), which is just 1+% of the original wordlist.
 We are very much likely to get the password in under 10 minutes this time.